aeip/3dmusicgallery/project-worksheet.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

-#### MVP EXAMPLE
+#### MVP
-- Find and use external api
+- Use data from iTunes API to display images, links, and playable song previews
+- Use three.js and get 3d objects to render.
+- Get 3d world to have basic infrastructure.
-- Render data on page
+- Display album art on walls
-- Allow user to interact with the page
+- Allow user to interact with the computer terminal to search a song.
+- Display all components on mobile and have mobile controls.

-#### PostMVP EXAMPLE
+#### PostMVP

-- Add localStorage or firebase for storage
+- Make everything look professional in 3d world
+- Download/design and display textures for the 3d world.
+- Allow user to walk around 3d art gallery.
+- Display more data under album art image
+- Possibly organize the data in another way from what is returned (for example if 3 song results are on the same album, it will all be on the same wall).
+- Display more objects in art gallery (for example, red rope, red carpet, tables, chairs, etc).

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.